How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: Shoulder area.

-• Flavour & texture: Rich flavour but contains gristle — when cooked quickly it can be chewy, but slow-grilling or reverse-searing can make it tender.
+• Flavour and texture: Rich flavour but contains gristle.
+When cooked quickly it can be chewy, but slow-grilling or reverse-searing can make it tender.

 • Best cooking method: Slice thin for quick braai skewers, or cook low and slow for BBQ sandwiches.